 Black Powder Solutions’ (BPS) Magnetic Separator Systems are inline, full-flow systems for removal of ferrous and non-ferrous contamination (Black Powder™) from fluid and gas systems.

 These systems employ a Magnetic Array within an engineered pressure vessel that maximizes dwell time and particulate removal capability with minimal pressure drop (~0 psi ΔP in a clean system).
-Each system is engineered to achieve 95%+ efficiency in removing Black Powder contamination by accounting for design parameters such as flow rate, pressure, temperature, viscosity, medium and others.
-BPS Magnetic Separator Systems have the option of manual and semi-automatic cleaning systems, require a minimum of consumables, require no fuel or power (manual cleaning) and have a 15+ year operating life.
+Each system is engineered to achieve 99%+ efficiency in removing Black Powder contamination of all ferrous particles by accounting for design parameters such as flow rate, pressure, temperature, viscosity, medium and others.
+BPS Magnetic Separator Systems have the option of manual and semi-automatic cleaning systems, require minimum of consumables, require no fuel or power (manual cleaning) and have a 15+ year operating life.

 We will work with you to utilize our existing Separators, or create a custom unit to best fit your footprint, environmental requirements, and maximize the quality of your product to increase value.